About btrfs and Docker

 root@m1-host:-# service docker start docker start/running, process 30840 root@m1-host:-# docker info | grep -i storage WARNING: No swap limit support Storage Driver: btrfs root@m1-host:-#

 Managing Disk Space Issues and Performance

-Occasionally, we can expect to face 'out of disk space' issues, especially when dealing with big images or with images that have multiple tags and a CI / CD or automation system that could overwhelm the amount of available disk space.
+Occasionally, you can expect to face 'out of disk space' issues, especially when dealing with big images or with images that have multiple tags and a CI / CD or automation system that could overwhelm the amount of available disk space.
 Handling disk space issues in Btrfs is actually quite trivial and it does not even require a restart of anything.
 Extending a volume with an additional device is as easy as running a single command on btrfs.

-Let's simulate some very large Docker containers using the
+Simulate some very large Docker containers using the

 root@m1-host:-# docker run -it --name big-fat-container ubuntu bash Unable to find image 'ubuntu:latest' locally latest: Pulling from library/ubuntu f069f1d21059: Pull complete ecbeec5633cf: Pull complete ea6f18256d63: Pull complete 54bde7b02897: Pull complete Digest: sha256:bbfd93a02a8487edb60f20316ebc966ddc7aa123c2e609185450b96971020097 Status: Downloaded newer image for ubuntu:latest root@234dbb1f6fba:/# fallocate -l 3.4G simulation.ftty root@234dbb1f6fba:/# root@m1-host:-#